h3imdall/ftp-remote-edit/README.md

 - Enhancement: Allow to select default path for download and upload (PR-286)
 - Feature request: FTP with TLS/SSL encryption (issue-45)
-- Enhancement: Improve loading time of package (issue-301) [more...](https://github.com/h3imdall/ftp-remote-edit/blob/master/CHANGELOG.md)
+- Enhancement: Improve loading time of package (issue-301)
+- Enhancement: Allows to remember last selected path for download/upload
+- Enhancement: Extends the logon type of the server configuration with "Prompt for Password"
+- Enhancement: Add option to restore previous state after closing and reopening atom [more...](https://github.com/h3imdall/ftp-remote-edit/blob/master/CHANGELOG.md)

 ## Getting started